0xcert/docs/api/guides/dashboard.md

 ## Login

 To use the Dashboard, you need an existing Ethereum address to manage your ledgers.
-The wallet needs to be handled by either [Metamask](https://metamask.io/) bridge or [Bitski](https://www.bitski.com/) wallet.
+The wallet needs to be handled by either [Metamask](https://metamask.io/) bridge.
 So if you don't have any, you first have to create one.
-Once your client of choice is ready, you can login to the dashboard.
+Once your client is ready, you can login to the dashboard.

 ![login](../assets/login.svg)